 Pulse is a free wallpaper downloader and wallpaper changer which automatically downloads and changes the desktop background of your Windows 7 PC.
 You can use 4 different online locations from where you can get your wallpapers, Google Images and Wallbase being the most popular ones that you’ve probably already used by now.
 Local directories can also be set up.
 Images can be loaded from your My Pictures folder for example.
 This automatic wallpaper changer utility is very small, lightweight, and it’s portable.

 You can run Pulse as soon as you download it, there’s no installation, since like we already mentioned this is a standalone, portable application.
 What you see in the image above is the Options window.
 Pulse doesn’t have the standard interface, so you need to treat this options window as it’s interface.
-When you run it, it’s gonna start working in the system tray.
+When you run it, it’s going to start working in the system tray.
 Look there first before giving up on trying to open up this free desktop wallpaper downloader and changer.

 Key Features Of this Free Wallpaper Changer: